ChifiSource/Olive.jl/README.md

 - participating in the community

 I thank you for all of your help with our project, or just for considering contributing!
-#### issues and pull-requests
+#### guidelines
-When submitting issues for Olive, it is important to make sure of a few things.
+When submitting issues or pull-requests for Olive, it is important to make sure of a few things.
 We are not super strict, but making sure of these few things will be helpful for maintainers!
 1. You have replicated the issue on `Olive#Unstable`
 2. The issue does not currently exist.
 3. **Pull Request TO UNSTABLE**